-Micromanipulated embryos should be stored, quarantined and transported according to the conditions laid down in Article 4.7.8. or in Article 4.8.7. as appropriate.
+Micromanipulated embryos should be stored, quarantined and transported in accordance with the conditions laid down in Article 4.7.8. or in Article 4.8.7. as appropriate.
 Veterinary certification documents should identify all micromanipulations, where and when they were carried out.